SAMAYV/Assembler_Compilers/README.md

-- This repository contains the assignments given in the course CS348 in 2021
+- This repository contains the assignments given in the course CS348 in Semester 6